AbdallahBenj/city-skyline/README.md

-# Learn CSS Variables by Building a City Skyline
+# CSS Variables by Building a City Skyline

 ## Overview
 In this project, I built a **city skyline** to learn and demonstrate the use of **CSS variables**.
 CSS variables allow you to define reusable values for styles, making it easier to manage and update the design across your website.
 By building a city skyline, I learned how to configure and apply these variables to create a consistent, flexible, and maintainable layout.